patrickschulz/openPCells/CONTRIBUTING.md

     x generic finfet technology (if freePDK15 does not include that)
 * improve handling of error messages deep in a call stack
 * proper and thorough testing
+* pcell module implementation mostly in C, lua only as an interface
+* properly support pcells written in C (required pcell module C implementation)

 ## Important Types
 There are a few types that are used throughout the project.